-The two most common technologies used in site remediation which result in air emissions are Soil Vapor Extraction (SVE) and Air Stripping (AS).
-In some cases, any air emissions resulting from site remediation technologies may be considered negligible, and therefore may not need to be quantified.
-Before making that determination, the appropriate local/state regulatory board should be contacted.
-A simple control volume detailing the emissions from site remediation is provided in Figure 8-1.
+Process Vents include the entire group of process vents associated with the in-situ and ex-situ remediation processes to remove, destroy, degrade, transform, or immobilize hazardous substances in remediation material.
+The two most common technologies used in site remediation that result in air emissions through process vents are Soil Vapor Extraction (SVE) and Air Stripping (AS).
+In some cases, any air emissions resulting from site remediation technologies may be considered negligible and may not need to be quantified.
+Before making that determination, the appropriate local/State regulatory board should be contacted.
+A simple control volume detailing the emissions from site remediation is provided in Figure 9-1.

-Figure 8-1.
+Figure 9-1.
 Simple Control Volume for Emissions from Site Remediation